szermatt/mistty/docs/source/contrib.rst

 If you can reproduce reliably, please include the content of the buffer :code:`*mistty-log*` into your report, as follows:

-- Enable logging with :kbd:`M-x mistty-start-log`
+- Enable logging by calling :kbd:`M-x mistty-start-log`
 - Reproduce the issue
 - Go to the buffer :code:`*mistty-log*`
-- call :kbd:`M-x mistty-stop-log`
+- Call :kbd:`M-x mistty-stop-log` to avoid getting more log entries
-- copy the buffer content and paste it into the issue.
+- Copy the buffer content and paste it into the issue.
 The log includes everything that you write to the terminal and everything that you get back from the terminal.
 Please make sure you're not including any private information, such as password - remove them if